MaxGnesi/Blockchain-101/Chapter3.md

 ---

-*This chapter provides categorization framework for crypto analysis.
+*This chapter provides a categorization framework for crypto analysis.
 Not investment advice.
-Always verify metrics and perform due diligence.*
+Always verify current metrics through provided links.*